The exclusive and most exhaustive research report

 |COUNTRIES COVERED||China & Hong Kong, Australia & New Zealand, India, Japan, Southeast Asia, Indonesia, Singapore, Malaysia, Thailand, Rest of APAC, Russia & Czech Republic, Poland & Austria, Other Countries, Denmark, Norway, Sweden, Finland & Iceland, UK, Germany, Netherlands, France, Ireland, US, Canada, Brazil, GCC, Middle Eastern Countries, South Africa, Morocco and Other African Countries|

 The data center cooling market size to reach USD 7 billion by 2025, growing at a CAGR of over 3% during the forecast period.
 The global data center cooling market size is dominated by the US.
-The US is one of the largest markets for data centers with more than 135 facilities that were opened or under construction in 2019, expected to be operational by June 2020.
-The investment in the data center cooling segment accounts for 15–20% of the overall investment.
+The US is one of the largest data center market with more than 135 facilities that were opened or under construction in 2019, expected to be operational by June 2020.
+The investment in the data center cooling solution accounts for 15–20% of the overall investment.
 Cooling systems and IT infrastructures are the predominant consumers of power in data centers.

 Data center cooling trends adopted by service operators are innovative solutions, which aim to enhance the operational efficiency of facilities, reduce power consumption, and decrease carbon emissions.
 A major boost to the market growth is the increase in the number of data centers construction in Latin America, the Middle East and Africa, and Southeast Asia.